Tamirucode/drf_api_share/README.md

 With django-to-do-list, user can create one todolist and multiple todoitem with due date.
 Users have option of modifying the todolist and todoitem.

-In this API I used three modle namely profile,  todolist, and todoitem
+In this API I used four modle namely profile,  todolist, todoitem and todoitempriority

 ## Below: Models screenshot